-Common defenses generally fall into two separate categories: legal defenses and factual defenses.
-Legal defenses are defenses that prohibit a claim based on an existing law or rule.
-The most common legal defense to a car accident injury case is violation of the statute of limitations.
-Factual defenses are defenses that are dependent upon the actual specifics of the case, and can include defenses of contributory or comparative negligence and failure to mitigate damages.
-We'll take a closer look at these defenses in the sections below.
+Common defenses generally fall into one of two categories: legal defenses and factual defenses.
+Legal defenses are those that prohibit a claim based on an existing law or legal rule.
+The most common legal defense to a car accident injury case relates to the statute of limitations lawsuit-filing deadline.
+Factual defenses depend on the specifics of the underlying accident, and can include contributory or comparative negligence, and failure to mitigate damages.
+Let's take a closer look.

-A statute of limitations is a law that limits the time period in which a case can be filed.
-The actual length of the statute of limitations varies by the type of case and the jurisdiction.
-There is no "standard" statute of limitations, although periods of two to six years are the most common.
-(Check the personal injury statute of limitations in your state.)
+A statute of limitations is a law that sets a time limit on the right to file a civil lawsuit.
+The length of the statute of limitations period varies by the type of case and the jurisdiction.
+There is no "standard" statute of limitations deadline, although periods of two to three years are the most common when you're filing a lawsuit after a car accident.

-A statute of limitations defense is a matter of law, meaning that regardless of the facts surrounding the case, if the suit wasn’t filed in a timely manner, it will be time-barred.
-While there are some exceptions to statutes of limitations based on when a particular injury is discovered, the general rule is that if a case is filed too late, it won’t hold up in court.
-For example, if you are injured in a car accident on January 1, 2014 in Michigan, you have until December 31, 2016 to file a case.
-The statute of limitations expires three years from the date of the injury in Michigan.
-(For the time limits in every state, see our statute of limitations chart.)
+A statute of limitations defense is a legal defense, meaning that regardless of the facts surrounding the case, if the suit wasn’t filed in a timely manner, it will be time-barred.
+While there are some exceptions to the statute of limitations deadline—usually when there's a question of when a particular injury was discovered, or when the injured person is a minor or is somehow legally incapacitated—the general rule is that if a case is filed too late, it won’t be heard by the court.
+For example, if you are injured in a car accident on January 1, 2020 in Michigan, you have until December 31, 2022 to file a case.
+(The statute of limitations expires three years from the date of the injury in Michigan.)

-The most common factual defenses to a car accident injury claim involve fault – unless the accident occurred in a no-fault state.
-The defense will often seek to limit their liability to pay by showing that the plaintiff was responsible for causing the accident – either completely or in part.
-Depending on the state in which the accident occurred, there are varying rules on compensating plaintiffs who are, at least in part, responsible for causing the accident.
-States typically follow one of two rules: Contributory negligence or comparative negligence.
+The most common factual defenses to a car accident injury claim involve fault (unless the accident occurred in a no-fault state).
+The person being accused of causing the car accident will often seek to limit their liability for damages by showing that the claimant was actually at fault for the crash, either in whole or in part.
+States typically follow some version of one of two personal injury law rules when it comes to shared fault for an accident: contributory negligence or comparative negligence.

-Comparative negligence is a factual defense to a personal injury case.
-In states that have adopted comparative negligence as a valid defense, each party involved in an incident -- whether a party to the lawsuit or not -- is assigned a percentage of fault based upon the facts of the case.
-Once the percentage of fault is assigned, local law will usually dictate what percentage of any verdict may be recovered, and from whom.
+Comparative negligence is a factual defense to liability in a personal injury case.
+In states that have adopted some version of a comparative negligence rule, each party involved in an accident is assigned a percentage of fault based upon the facts of the case.

 Contributory negligence can be a crippling factual defense to a personal injury case.
-In the handful of states that follow this rule, any party that contributed in any fashion to the incident causing injury is barred from getting compensation from other parties.
+In the handful of states that follow this rule, any party that contributed in any fashion to the incident that caused the injury is barred from getting compensation from other parties.

-Finally, in most jurisdictions, an injured party has a duty to mitigate their damages.
-In plain English, if you are injured in a car accident you have a duty not to make your injury worse.
+Finally, in most jurisdictions, an injured party has a duty to mitigate his or her damages.
+In plain English, if you are injured in a car accident, you have a legal duty not to make your injuries worse.
 If you do, the amount of your recovery could be reduced.

-Often car accident plaintiffs are caught exaggerating injuries, failing to follow doctors' orders, or engaging in activity that could -- or actually does -- worsen an injury.
+Car accident plaintiffs have been known to exaggerate injuries, fail to follow doctors' orders, or engage in activities that could (or actually do) worsen their injuries.
 Be mindful of this potential defense.
-Follow doctor’s orders if you are injured.
+Follow doctor’s orders if you are injured, especially when it comes to keeping all appointments.
 Don’t rush your recovery or rehabilitation if you have filed a lawsuit.
-If you don’t do everything in your power to ensure you don’t make your injuries worse, you may find yourself out of luck when the jury starts putting a dollar amount on the case.